 Stalking means a course of conduct directed at a specific person that would cause a reasonable person to

-In considering these offenses, the university may also refer to the laws of Rhode Island, Florida, Colorado, North Carolina and Massachusetts.
-The state law definitions of sexual assault (and consent), dating violence, domestic violence and stalking in in Rhode Island, Florida, Colorado, North Carolina and Massachusetts are available upon request from the Gender Equity Center, the nondiscrimination coordinator and Campus Safety & Security (see Getting Help).
+In considering these offenses, the university will, if required by law, refer to the laws of Rhode Island, Florida, Colorado, North Carolina and Massachusetts.
+The state law definitions of sexual assault (and consent), dating violence, domestic violence and stalking in Rhode Island, Florida, Colorado, North Carolina and Massachusetts are available upon request from the Gender Equity Center, the nondiscrimination coordinator and Campus Safety & Security (see Getting Help).

-Johnson & Wales University strives to be supportive and accommodating for all victims of sexual assault, dating violence, domestic violence and stalking.
+Johnson & Wales University strives to be supportive and accommodating for all victims of sexual assault, dating violence, domestic violence, stalking and other unlawful sexual activity.
 University representatives (see Getting Help) will make every effort to help in these ways: